sadekbaroudi/fingerpunch/keyboards/ximega/v1/cases/README.md

 ## overview

-First and foremost, please note that all files are for the left half, and can be mirrored to make the right half.
-At the time of this writing, the exceptions to this are the cirque trackpad covers, since the mounting for the cirque is asymmetrical.
-For that cover, you'll notice there is a `left` and `right` version of the cover.
+First and foremost, please note that there may be some files are for the left half, and don't have a corresponding right half.
+This means they can be mirrored to make the right half.
+For those that are asymmetrical and require different case models for each half, you'll notice there is a `left` and `right` version of that cover.

 To mirror a file, there are a variety of ways to do this:
 * Mirror in your slicer before printing